Sekoscode/UpdatedCV/README.md

 5. Other

 ## Installation
-It really doesn't take much to install this project.
-You just click on "index.html", and it will lead you to my CV.
+To install this application, click on "index.html", and it will lead you to the CV.

 ## Method of Usage
 For the most part, you will be reading.
 However, there is a search bar, for people who need to search specific keywords that they're looking for, and there is a comment section for anyone who has any comments, or wants to get in touch with me.
 These can be found by scrolling down, as they are found at the botton.